yssource/crp/src/title-page.md

-# How to use this book

-> 10. Get into a rut early: Do the same process the same way.
-Accumulate idioms.
->     Standardize.
-The only difference(!) between Shakespeare and you was the
->     size of his idiom list - not the size of his vocabulary.

-—Alan Perlis, Epigrams on Programming
+# Rust Phrasebook for C++ Programmers

-The goal of this book is to make programming in Rust less frustrating for C++ programmers by providing translations of common C++ idioms and patterns into idiomatic Rust, along with explanations of the reasons for and engineering trade-offs with the differences.
+The goal of this book is to make programming in Rust less frustrating for C++ programmers by providing translations of common C++ idioms and patterns into idiomatic Rust.
+Along with the translations, there are explanations of the reasons for the differences and descriptions of the and engineering trade-offs involved.

-The translations are often not straightforward transliterations, but rather are more comprehensive changes of to how to approach, using stable Rust, the kinds of problems that the C++ idioms and patterns are intended to address.
+The translations are often not straightforward transliterations.
+Instead, they are more comprehensive changes of to how to approach, using Rust, the kinds of problems that the C++ idioms and patterns are intended to address.

 The book is structured to make it possible to read it front-to-back.
-Ideally, after reading this book, one's "idiom list" for Rust should be significantly more fleshed out, leading to a more enjoyable and productive experience programming in Rust.
+Ideally, after reading this book, one's "idiom list" for Rust should be significantly more robust, leading to a more enjoyable and productive experience programming in Rust.

 The chapters are also organized around C++ concepts instead of Rust concepts, to aid C++ programmers in finding a specific solution to a problem in terms that